-The famous Austrian artist Max Weiler is a master of his buisiness.
+The famous Tyrolean artist Max Weiler from the 20th century is a master of Austrian contemporary painting

 Max Weiler was born in Absam near Hall in Tyrol on August 27, 1910 as son of Dr. Max Weiler and Margaretha Maria.
 He attended the Franciscan gymnasium in Mehrau near Bregenz, afterwards the Franciscan gymnasium in Hall in Tyrol.
 In 1930 he was admitted to the Academy of Visual Arts in Vienna, where he studied in the class of Prof. Karl Sterrer.
 In this period of time he made the acquaintance of old Chinese landscape art of the Sung Dynasty (960 - 1279), which later on influenced his artistic style.
 Already in this period of time he developed his own world view.
 In 1936 Max Weiler was charged by the headmaster Clemens Holzmeister to collaborate in the decoration of the Austrian chapel in the papal pavillion at the world exposition 1937 in Paris.